 Who are the Australian Society for Psychological Medicine Members?

-- GPs from every state and territory in Australia
+- GPs from Australia and New Zealand.

 - Medical Specialists of various kinds whose specialty requires an interest in psychological issues.

 - GPs with further training in mental health – such as PhD and Masters qualifications.